 An affidavit of merit must be filed in professional malpractice cases in New Jersey.
+The affidavit must:

-The affidavit must be provided by an appropriate licensed professional and provide that the work that is the subject of the complaint did not meet acceptable professional standards.
-The affidavit must be filed within 60 days after the complaint is filed.
+- Be provided by an appropriate licensed professional. - Provide that the work that is the subject of the complaint did not meet acceptable professional standards. - Be filed within 60 days after the answer is filed.

 A court may grant an additional 60-day time period for good cause.
 (N.J.S.A.
 2A:53A-27.)